 3. STAY CONNECTED TO YOUR TEAM

 Technology is now your best friend.
 Communication and productivity rely on it.
-There are a number of programmes and apps available to make your life a lot easier.
-Here at ePresence, we use Google Hangouts to get together at 9am every week morning.
-These sessions are quick and easy going but are a great way to keep seeing each other and updating ourselves on tasks and progress with projects.
+There are several programmes and apps available to make your life a lot easier.
+Here at ePresence, we use Google Hangouts to get together at 9 am every week morning.
+These sessions are quick and easygoing but are a great way to keep seeing each other and updating ourselves on tasks and progress with projects.
 You might also consider Skype or Zoom for video conference calling.

 For document editing and sharing Google Drive is very handy too.

-For a few years now for project management we have used Teamwork to assign tasks among team members and keep on track of projects and it’s a great tool however it’s even more important now that we are working remotely from different locations.
+For a few years now for project management, we have used Teamwork to assign tasks among team members and keep track of projects it’s a great tool however it’s even more important now that we are working remotely from different locations.